Research Analyst, Colombia - IPA

 - Ensure compliance with the data quality protocol;

-- Support the design of survey questionnaires;
+- Support in the design of survey questionnaires;

 - Support the literature review for research projects.

 - A Bachelor’s degree in economics, public policy, international development, or related fields;

 - At least 6 months of work experience, preferably in a research setting and data analysis;

 - Excellent project management and organizational skills; meticulous attention to detail; ability to work independently;

 - Excellent verbal and written communication skills in Spanish and English, including ability to effectively communicate;

 - Strong quantitative skills and very good knowledge of Stata required; programming and other technical knowledge a strong plus;

 - Demonstrated ability to manage relationships with partner organizations;